skip to main content

 1. The manuscript has never been published before and submitted elsewhere.

-2. The manuscript is in Microsoft Word document format.
+2. The manuscript submitted in Microsoft Word document format.

 Copyright Notice

-Jurnal Presipitasi, Diponegoro University, the editors and Editorial of the International Advisory Board make every effort to ensure that no false or misleading data, opinions or statements are published in the journal.
-In any way, the contents of articles published in Jurnal Presipitasi, Diponegoro University are the sole and exclusive responsibility of each author.
+Jurnal Presipitasi, Diponegoro University, and the editors and Editorial of the International Advisory Board make every effort to ensure that no false or misleading data, opinions, or statements are published in the journal.
+The contents of articles published in Jurnal Presipitasi, Diponegoro University, are the sole and exclusive responsibility of each author.

 Privacy Statement